Discover Dangar Island on the Hawkesbury River

 The bowling club (a registered club) serves lunch and dinner (open Thursday to Sunday).
 Check out their Facebook page for more information.

-The cafe and general store right next to the ferry wharf is also a great spot to enjoy a coffee and lunch.
+The cafe next to the ferry wharf is also a great spot to enjoy a coffee and lunch.

-Their menu with various light meals and breakfast options is very well priced (the bacon and egg muffin is delicious), the coffee tastes great, and the views from the terrace are fantastic.
+Their menu with light meals and breakfast options is well-priced, the coffee tastes great, and the views from the terrace are excellent.

 Keen to explore other islands in and around Sydney?

-Read our guide to Cockatoo Island, a fascinating island in the middle of Sydney Harbour.
+Read our guide on Cockatoo Island, a fascinating spot in the middle of Sydney Harbour.

 Take a look at our guide to the islands of Sydney Harbour to learn more about current and former islands that exist in our beautiful Harbour.